CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/05-ocr.md

 In this lab, you will perform:

-- Creating an *Azure AI Speech* resource
+- Task 1: Creating an *Azure AI Speech* resource
-- Connect your Azure AI service resource to Vision Studio
+- Task 2: Connect your Azure AI service resource to Vision Studio
-- Extract text from images in the Vision Studio
+- Task 3: Extract text from images in the Vision Studio

 ## Estimated timing: 30 minutes